praveek/launch.en/help/release-notes/current.md

 ### Updates

 * Library Republish: A user with the appropriate `Publish` permissions can now republish a previously published library.
 Only the last 5 libraries are eligible for republish.
+Read [Republish library](/help/launch-reference/publishing/republish.md) for more info.
 * Search: A user can now search for resources in their property and jump directly to that resource.
 This includes searching Extensions, Data Elements, Rules, Rule Components.

 ## November 11, 2019